Victor de Sabata: Heart attack and retirement

-The Tosca recording was planned to be only the first of a series of recordings in which HMV would set down much of de Sabata's operatic repertoire.
-However, soon after the sessions he suffered a heart attack so severe that it prompted him to stop performing regularly in public.
+The Tosca recording was planned to be only the first of a series of recordings in which His Master's Voice would set down much of de Sabata's operatic repertoire.
+However, soon after the sessions, he suffered a heart attack so severe that it prompted him to stop performing regularly in public.
 His decision to stop conducting has also been attributed to "disillusionment".

 His scheduled December 1953 La Scala performance of Alessandro Scarlatti's Mitridate Eupatore with Callas was replaced at short notice by an acclaimed Cherubini Medea with Leonard Bernstein.
 He resigned his conducting post at La Scala and was succeeded by his assistant Carlo Maria Giulini.

 Between 1953 and 1957 he held the administrative position of "Artistic Director" at La Scala.
 This period was notable for a reconciliation with Toscanini (with whom he had had a cool relationship for twenty years) during a La Scala production of Spontini's La vestale in 1954.

-De Sabata conducted only twice more, once in a studio recording of Verdi's Requiem from June 1954 for HMV, and for the last time at Arturo Toscanini's memorial service (conducting the funeral march from Beethoven's Eroica Symphony at La Scala opera house followed by Verdi's Requiem in Milan Cathedral) in 1957.
-The last decade of his life was devoted to composition, but with few results.
+De Sabata conducted only twice more, once in a studio recording of Verdi's Requiem from June 1954 for His Master's Voice, and for the last time at Arturo Toscanini's memorial service (conducting the funeral march from Beethoven's Eroica Symphony at La Scala opera house followed by Verdi's Requiem in Milan Cathedral) in 1957.
+The last decade of his life was devoted to composition but with few results.
 Although Walter Legge (husband of Dame Elisabeth Schwarzkopf) offered de Sabata an opportunity to conduct the Philharmonia Orchestra in 1964 and later suggested de Sabata write a completion to Puccini's opera Turandot, neither opportunity was realised.
 He enjoyed solving mathematical problems in his retirement.